-Does ‘Southern Charm’ Thomas Ravenel Still Think Illegal Drug Use Is OK?
+Why Does Thomas Ravenel Talk About Illegal Drugs Being Okay While Condemning It In Others?

 Thomas Ravenel is obviously referring to his time behind bars after pleading guilty to federal drug charges that included cocaine use and distribution, for which he did ten months in a federal prison.
 Ravenel has made it clear that he never sold drugs, but shared what he had with friends.
 Like his Southern Charm co-star and baby mama, Thomas Ravenel also went to rehab for two months.

-The State says that Ravenel has been consistent, and that after getting out of prison, he still believed that the government had no right to tell an adult what substances they can and can’t use.
+The State says that Ravenel has been consistent and that after getting out of prison, he still believed that the government had no right to tell an adult what substances they can and can’t use.

 “What I do in the privacy of my own home should be my own business.”